Top 10 best ballet variations for beginners

 Handling Nerves

-Managing performance anxiety is crucial for competition success.
+Managing performance anxiety is crucial for success in competition.
 Maintaining eye contact with the audience and controlling your appearance can help manage nerves.

 Aspect Considerations Suggested Variations